KevinAst/feature-u/docs/extending.md

   root DOM, or some {{book.guide.extending_aspectCrossCommunication}}
   mechanism)_

-For details, please refer to the
+For complete details, please refer to the section on
-{{book.guide.extending_aspectLifeCycleMethods}} section.
+{{book.guide.extending_aspectLifeCycleMethods}}.

 ## Defining rootAppElm

-?? refine docs

 In **feature-u** the `rootAppElm` is the top-level react DOM that represents the display of the entire application.

 This is a non-changing omnipresent DOM that achieves it's dynamics through a series of both framework components and application injected utilities.
-As an example, a typical `rootAppElm` will contain:
+As an example, a typical `rootAppElm` may contain:

 - a navigational component **providing screen dynamics** _(through an **Aspect** Framework injection)_
 - a state promotional component **making state available to subordinates** _(through an **Aspect** Framework injection)_